top of page

 name.jpg

-Katie’s tips have been featured in Painted Magazine and Live Fervently Podcast, an inspirational podcast for game-changing women.
+Katie’s tips have been featured in the book, "Transforming Trauma with Jiu-Jitsu," Painted Magazine and many other podcasts and magazines across the world.
 One reader described her book, Cake Pops and Coffee, as “she has managed to write a book that discusses some of the heaviest things I’ve ever heard while also being really funny and inviting.
 I just can’t get over that because I need you to understand how much skill it takes to accomplish that!”

 Katie is recognized as a leading Trauma Coach by the Coach Foundation.